kinecosystem/kin-website-docs/docs/nodejs/sdk.md

 ---
 id: sdk
-title: Kin SDK for NodeJS
+title: Kin SDK for Node.js
 ---

 Kin SDK for Node is meant to be used as a back-end service.
 It can perform actions for your client apps (iOS, Android, etc.)